lohathe/experiment-scripts/README.md

 *Output*: print out all parsed data or `OUT_FILE` where `OUT_FILE` is a python map of the data or `OUT_DIR/[FIELD]*/[PARAM]/[TYPE]/[TYPE]/[LINE].csv`, depending on input.

-The goal is to create csv files which record how varying `PARAM` changes the value of `FIELD`.
-Only `PARAM`s which vary are considered.
+The goal is to create csv files that record how varying `PARAM` changes the value of `FIELD`.
+Only `PARAM`s that vary are considered.

-`FIELD` is a parsed value, e.g. 'RELEASE' overhead or 'miss-ratio'. `PARAM` is a parameter which we are going to vary, e.g. 'tasks'.
+`FIELD` is a parsed value, e.g. 'RELEASE' overhead or 'miss-ratio'. `PARAM` is a parameter that we are going to vary, e.g. 'tasks'.
 A single `LINE` is created for every configuration of parameters other than `PARAM`.

 `TYPE` is the statistic of the measurement, i.e. Max, Min, Avg, or Var[iance].
 The two types are used to differentiate between measurements across tasks in a single taskset, and measurements across all tasksets.
 E.g. `miss-ratio/*/Max/Avg` is the maximum of all the average miss ratios for each task set, while `miss-ratio/*/Avg/Max` is the average of the maximum miss ratios for each task set.